-Further to conversations with Paul and Rachel.
-Key actions
+Hull 2017 and Big Lottery Fund working together

+Hull 2017 has been working with the Big Lottery Fund since mid-2015 to work together to the deliver the Creative Communities Programme.
+Development of the programme has been driven by Hull 2017 aligned to milestones to ensure communities have the opportunity to participate in Hull’s year of culture.
+We have developed an application process, having discussed and shared guidance and application process at timely intervals over the last 8 months.
+The driving forces behind the collaboration were:-

+To increase number of (successful) applications to Awards for All from Hull

+To support a greater number of projects as part of Hull 2017

+In order to finalise arrangement for the joint delivery of the Creative Communties Programme it is vital that we know:-

-Confirm membership of the recommendation panel by 26th May
+Confirm membership of the recommendation panel by 13th May

 It is our understanding that BLF representatives will RAG rate projects to check suitability for A4A funding.
 Hull 2017 members of the panel will score projects using the system outlined at the meeting.
 The starting point for considering projects will therefore be the applications which Hull 2017 have scored the highest.